countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 Every project should have an [Objective](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md).
 This is a written goal discussed with the team to ensure clarity, and is used by the Product Owner to order the Backlog.

 ### Sprint

+(draft) Should the Product owner order tickets by priority before the sprint meeting?
+(draft) When/how does the Scrum master review tickets for clarity (if ever)?

 A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting where we:
 1. Review and archive all "done" cards.
 2. Measure what % done our Key Results are.